What is an apprenticeship?

-The minimum duration of each apprenticeship is based on the apprentice working 30 hours a week or more, including any off-the-jon training you undetake.
+The minimum duration of each apprenticeship is based on the apprentice working 30 hours a week or more, including any off-the-job training you undertake.

-However, this does not apply in every circumstance.
+However, this does not apply to every circumstance.
 For example, people with caring responsibilities or people with a disability may work reduced weekly hours.
-Where this is the case, the duration of the apprenticeship will be extended to take acount of this.
+Where this is the case, the duration of the apprenticeship will be extended to take account of this.

 Where can you look for an apprenticeship?